caykey/Xeno-TwitchBranch/README.md

 ## Support & Bug Reporting

-If you need any support setting up your custom bot, you may join the [CactiveNetwork discord](https://discord.gg/NeqVuSy) or create an issue on GitHub.
+If you need any support setting up your custom bot, you may join our [discord](https://discord.gg/NeqVuSy) or create an issue on GitHub.